compuphase/partcl/README.md

 ## Data types

 Tcl uses strings as a primary data type.
-When Tcl script is evaluated, many of the strings are created, disposed or modified.
-In embedded systems memory management can be complex, so all operations with Tcl values are moved into isolated functions that can be easily rewritten to optimize certain parts (e.g. to use a pool of strings, a custom memory allocator, cache numerical or list
+When a Tcl script is evaluated, many of the strings are created, disposed or modified.
+In embedded systems, memory management can be complex, so all operations with Tcl values are moved into isolated functions that can be easily rewritten to optimize certain parts (e.g. to use a pool of strings, a custom memory allocator, cache numerical or list